 guidance on shared records explains that participating organisations will become data

-controllers in common under the Data Protection Act 1998 for the information within the
+controllers in common under the General Data Protection Regulation for the information within the

 shared environment.
 We recommend that practices complete the checklist within the DH